mostlygeek/mostlygeek.com-hugo/content/article/_index.md

 title: Articles
 ---

-Ahead are articles of advice, perspectives and opinions.
-I hope my views give a different perspective on the things **you** believe.
-I share them to help build understanding.

-If you want to share your perspective write it up and [send it to me](/pages/about).
-I'll read it.
+Below are articles of my perspectives.
+I hope for two things.
+The first is that this gives you another perspective to consider.
+The second is to have a dialog.
+For you to share with me your thoughts so I can see the world from another perspective.